 None of these ideas are patented.
-And IKEA’s competitors could easily ape any one of these ideas, or maybe even two together.
+And IKEA’s competitors could easily ape any one of them, or maybe even two together.

 But it would be extremely difficult to copy all of them at once.
-By putting these ideas together into a cohesive set, IKEA has created a nearly unassailable position of advantage in the home furnishings market.
+By putting these ideas together into a cohesive set, IKEA has created a strong position of advantage in the home furnishings market.

 I’d summarize Rumelt’s definition of strategy as: “interconnected sets of ideas for gaining and maintaining a competitive advantage.“

-Some of my favorite reflections on business strategy come from Blair Enns, the author of Win Without Pitching.
-For Enns, a strategy is not just idea, but an idea that has action baked into it.
+Some of the best reflections on strategy come from the aforementioned Blair Enns, the author of Win Without Pitching.
+For Blair, a strategy is not just an idea, but an idea that has action baked into it.
 Strategic goals and the move towards them are one and the same.

 Strategy is an idea that describes a move to a position of advantage.